-Because endless roles are available, the more an actor knows how to do, the more auditions he or she is able to go on.
-For example, learning foreign accents or impressions may appeal to a certain market that was otherwise unattainable.
+Because endless roles are available, the more an actor knows how to do, the wider the variety of auditions he or she is able to attend.
+For example, learning foreign accents or impressions may appeal to a certain market that was previously unattainable.
 Some roles may require that actors know how to dance, sing or both.
 Taking classes and practicing different skills can help actors prepare to play a variety of different characters.

 While it is not mandatory, having an agent can make working as an actor easier.
 Agents complete most of the business-related tasks involved with acting, such as mailing out resumes, scheduling audition appointments and negotiating contracts.
 Having an agent completing these administrative tasks provides actors with more time to practice their skills.
 The majority of agents also have connections with casting directors, which means they can more easily connect clients with regular acting roles.